1. Testing Strategies

 return <div className={inter.className}>Hello with Inter</div>;

-d.
+}d.
 Prefetching and Link Optimization

-Next.js prefetches pages linked with <Link>
+Next.js prefetches pages linked with <Link> when in viewport:

 import Link from 'next/link';

-<Link href="/about" prefetch={false}>About</Link>
+<Link href="/about" prefetch={false}>About</Link>e.
+Bundle Analysis

 Visualize and reduce bundle size: